pooja00123/E-Commerce/client/README.md

 # Use -
 Import breadcrumb module in the module.ts you are using it then directly use <xng-breadcrumb></xng-breadcrumb> in .html file where you want to use.

+# To install bootswatch

+Run command - npm install bootswatch
+# Use -
+To easily change theme

 # To generate a component without test file

 ng g c <component name> --skip-tests